Caltrans Reaches $850,000 Settlement in Highway 99 Wrongful Death Claim

 Wrongful Death Attorneys in Encino

-In Pasadena and the areas around Los Angeles, the dedicated legal team at Binder & Associates, PLC are committed to advocating on the behalf of personal injury victims and their families, including those dealing with tragic wrongful death incidents.
+In Encino and the areas around Los Angeles, the dedicated legal team at Binder & Associates, PLC are committed to advocating on the behalf of personal injury victims and their families, including those dealing with tragic wrongful death incidents.
 We know that dealing with the loss of a loved one is never easy, but you need not to struggle alone.

 Our attorneys’ experience in this area of law is unparalleled, and our team can provide the legal and emotional support you need as we work toward achieving justice for you and your family.

 As a convenience to potential clients, we are happy to offer a free preliminary consultation, to help assess your case as quickly as possible.
-To schedule yours with a member of our Pasadena wrongful death attorneys, call Binder & Associates, PLC at (626) 793-9124.
+To schedule yours with a member of our Encino wrongful death attorneys, call Binder & Associates, PLC at (626) 793-9124.